Xyntopia/pydoxtools/README.md

 writing documents, designed to work with AI models such as GPT, Alpaca, and Huggingface.
 It offers functionalities such as:

+- Pipeline management on a new level
+- Integration with AI (LLMs and more) models
-- Table extraction
+- (PDF) table extraction without configuration!
-- Vector Index Creation
 - Document analysis and question-answering
+- Support for most of todays document formats
+- Vector index Creation
 - Entity, address identification and more
 - List and keyword extraction
 - Data normalization, translation, and cleaning